Too Much Coffee Man: Television

 In 1994, Converse shoe company licensed the rights to use Too Much Coffee Man for a 15-second commercial spot, first airing during a Saturday Night Live episode.
-The character has also been used in advertising for Hewlett-Packard.

 Marvel Comics and the cable television network Comedy Central were developing a potential animated series or special with the production company Nelvana in 2000 and 2001.
 However, the project was abandoned after both Wheeler and Comedy Central agreed that the script lacked quality.

 Music

 In 2000, jazz musician Bob Dorough recorded a CD entitled Too Much Coffee Man.
 The character appears on the cover, drawn by Shannon Wheeler, and there is a title track (originally intended to be music for an animated series based on the character) as well as a cover of the Richard Miles composition "The Coffee Song".

 Opera

 The Too Much Coffee Man Opera appeared on stage for the first time in 2006.
 Wheeler, fellow cartoonist Damian Willcox, and composer Daniel Steven Crafts adapted the strip into an opera.
 Too Much Coffee Man Opera debuted at Brunish Hall at the Center for Performing Arts in Portland, Oregon, on September 22, 2006.
 A sample performance, which preceded the debut, was given at the Opera America convention in Seattle, Washington.
 Wheeler later teamed with Portland-based comic Carolyn Main to write a second act.
 This new, extended version, dubbed Too Much Coffee Man: The Refill, debuted again at Brunish Hall in April 2008.